fraserjubb/fm-article-preview-component-/README.md

 }
 ```

+4. In this project, I was having issues with my 'hidden' class when I moved it toward the top of the code.
+Ensuring Utility Classes are at the bottom of my CSS file (or for future projects, in a separate 'utilities' file that is loaded last) makes sure that it is not overwritten.

 ### Continued Development

 After submitting this project, I wish to develop the following:

 1. In this project I tried to match comment headings in CSS with comment headings in my html.
 This was to make it easier to quickly figure out the location for relevant sections of code.
 Unsure if this practice will work for larger projects, but something I wanted to make a note of so that I can try it again going forward in future projects.

 2. As noted earlier, this was my first time using AI (ChatGPT) to assist when I was troubleshooting my code.
-I was careful to 1) Not include any actual code from my project and 2) Treat it similarly to MDN documentation where I try and breakdown the problem and understand it so I can then apply it to the code myself.
-I do not intend to have ChatGPT to write my code at any point (other than very basic boilerplates) or to read my own code as this could lead to problems - both in the code itself and it's origin.
+I was careful to 1) Not include any actual code from my project and 2) Treat it similarly to MDN documentation where I try to break down the problem and understand it so I can then apply it to the code myself.
+I do not intend to have ChatGPT to write my code at any point (other than very basic boilerplates) or to read my own code as this could lead to problems - both in the code itself and its origin.

 ### Useful Resources